tomterado/drum_sound/README.md

 4. Finished.
 <br>

-Time: 94 mins to complete.
 <br>

-*** *Sound only comes out for the G arrowdown because I still need to learn/figure out how to git clone repos properly* ***
+*** Sound only comes out for the G arrowdown because I still need to learn/figure out how to git clone repos properly ***